 The slow cooking is beautiful, it's a budget friendly practice and it emphasizes our creativity, our resourcefulness just like our ancestors did.

-Chef Daniels notes we're blessed with some really great tools including slow cookers, pressure cookers and air fryers have changed the game.
+Chef Daniel notes we're blessed with some really great tools including slow cookers, pressure cookers and air fryers have changed the game.

 She encourages anyone looking for more information to visit candianfoodfocus.org.